FarronF/limerick-council-meetings/meetings/2019/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th March 2019.md

 minimum required road and footpath width, land take is required.

-It is proposed to discuss the land take matter with the relevant landowners.--- 10
+It is proposed to discuss the land take matter with the relevant landowners.
+---
+10

 The following items were also raised.